 What do I need to know about e-invoicing

-Businesses of all sizes will benefit from the efficiencies of sending e-invoices in Xero.
-With better security, reduced costs, a more accurate view of your cash flow and shorter payment cycles, if you're ready from the get go, you'll reap the rewards later.Download infographic
+Businesses of all sizes will benefit from the efficiencies of sending and receiving e-invoices in Xero.
+With better security, reduced costs, a more accurate view of your cash flow and shorter payment cycles, if you're ready from the get go, you'll reap the rewards earlier.Watch video

 When you choose to send an e-invoice to a customer, Xero will check if your customer is registered to receive them.
 If your customer hasn’t registered, Xero will let you know and you’ll be prompted to send the invoice as a regular online invoice.

 Once an e-invoice has been successfully sent and received via the Peppol network it can not be changed and resent.
 Additionally, the Peppol system does not allow e-invoices with a negative amount to be sent.
 If you’ve sent an e-invoice with an error, you can rectify this by issuing a credit note created via the traditional credit note workflow in Xero.
 Then send a follow-up e-invoice for the correct amount.

 Initially, businesses will only be able to send an e-invoice from Xero to another business or government department in the same country.
 We will extend this capability to support international trade in due course, where markets are covered by the Peppol network.

 Xero’s new invoicing experience has been designed to be simpler and more intuitive.
 E-invoicing is just one of the many features that will be added to new invoicing to make it an even better experience, packed with features that will save you time.